-An initiative of DARS funded by a National Highway Traffic Safety Administration grant through the Virginia Department of Motor Vehicles (DMV), Virginia GrandDriver is an educational resource designed to provide Virginians with information and resources about staying safe and mobile on the road as they age.

-GrandDriver:

-GrandDriver

-- gives senior Virginians and their families suggestions to improve driving skills and provides resources that will help mature drivers compensate for age-related changes so they can stay on the road as safely as possible, for as long as possible; - encourages everyone to plan ahead for safe mobility before his or her driving cessation; and - offers suggestions for alternative forms of transportation to help senior Virginians maintain their mobility and independence.
-GrandDriver offers free to low-cost driver assessments for mature drivers at 7 testing centers across Virginia.

-In Virginia, the Office of the State LTC Ombudsman also receives state funding to ensure that individuals receiving LTSS under Medicaid Managed Care (CCC Plus) have access to person-centered assistance to better understand and exercise their rights and resolve problems with care and services regardless of setting.

-Medicaid Managed Care Advocates:

-- Provide assistance in understanding beneficiary rights, responsibilities and benefits under CCC Plus; - Help beneficiaries resolve problems with their CCC Plus health plans or services; - Assist beneficiaries to access covered benefits, care and services, and address quality issues; - Serve as a resource for beneficiaries and family caregivers; and - Identify problems and provide recommendations for quality improvement.

-In FFY 2018, Managed Care Advocates (consisting of 4 staff) served a total of 1,434 beneficiaries.
-Of those served, advocates provided 566 beneficiaries with education and navigational assistance, and assisted 868 beneficiaries to resolve problems with care and services.

-MCM staff

-Medicaid Managed Care Advocates

-Managed Care Advocates' beneficiaries
+GrandDriver An initiative of DARS funded by a National High through the Virginia Department of Motor Vehi educational resource designed to provide Virgi about staying safe and mobile on the road as the cost driver assessments for mature drivers at set.
+GrandDriver: Gives senior Virginians and their families supprovides resources that will help mature changes so they can stay on the road as safe.
+Encourages everyone to plan ahead for safe sation; and Offers suggestions for alternative forms of the safe sation. cles (DMV), Virginia (inians with informationey age.
+GrandDriver even testing centers a drivers compensate ely as possible, for as e mobility before his o GrandDriver is an on and resources offers free to low- across Virginia. driving skills and e for age-related long as possible; or her driving ces- In Virginia, the Office of the State LTC Ombudse sure that individuals receiving LTSS under Mee access to person-centered assistance to bette and resolve problems with care and services reg Medicaid Managed Care Advocates: Provide assistance in understanding benefit fits under CCC Plus; Help beneficiaries resolve problems with the Assist beneficiaries to assess asvered beneficiaries to assess asvered beneficiaries. dicaid Managed Care r understand and ex gardless of setting. ciary rights, responsi eir CCC Plus health pla e (CCC Plus) have ercise their rights bilities and bene- Medicaid Managed Care Advocates Assist beneficiaries to access covered ben quality issues; Serve as a resource for beneficiaries and far Identify problems and provide recommendat In FFY 2018, Managed Care Advocates (consist beneficiaries.
+Of those served, advocates prov and navigational assistance, and assisted 868 care and services. mily caregivers; and tions for quality impro ting of 4 staff) served ided 566 beneficiarie ovement. d a total of 1,434 es with education MCA staff FFY 2018 1,434 ABC Education 566 Care/Services

-Respite Care Initiative

-Funded with state general funds, the Respite Care Initiative provides respite to caregivers of persons 60 years of age and older who have Alzheimer's disease or related dementias.
-The respite care aims to improve and enhance the quality of life for families or other caregivers by providing support and relieving stress of the caregiver(s) and to hopefully keep individuals in the community.
-Services, which can include adult day, companion, home health, homemaker, hospice or personal care services, are organized by AAAs and coordinated with local human services agencies.
+Respite Care Initiative Funded with state general funds, the Respite Care Initiative provides respite to care- givers of persons 60 years of age and older who have Alzheimer's disease or related dementias.
+The respite care aims to improve and enhance the quality of life for fami- lies or other caregivers by providing support and relieving stress of the caregiver(s) and to hopefully keep individuals in the community.
+Services, which can include adult day, companion, home health, homemaker, hospice or personal care services, are or- ganized by AAAs and coordinated with local human services agencies.
 Respite care is limited to planned (not emergency), intermittent, part-time instances not to exceed 40 hours per month per client.
 During FFY 2018, over 280 individuals were served and together they received just under 45,000 hours of respite care.

-FFY 2018

-Respite care hours received by 280 individuals
+FFY 2018 4.5,000 4.5 Respite care hours received by 280 individuals Senior Farmers' Market Nutrition Program (SFMNP) FFY 2018 194 The second seco niors with checks (or vouchers) that can be rkets and roadside stands.
+The purpose of ocally grown fruits, vegetables, and herbs ; and al commodities by expanding, developing, in of domestic farmers' markets and road- e in the SFMNP.
+In 2018, there were 194 10,408 older adults.
+The Virginia redemp-